-- put through the vetting process if a position is available immediately - Put onto a reserve list to wait for a position to become available.
+- put through the vetting process if a position is available immediately - put onto a reserve list to wait for a position to become available.
 As soon as it does you will move into the vetting process.

-Once you have passed the vetting process, which can take a few months to complete, you will be booked onto a prison officer entry level training (POELT) course.
+The vetting process can take around 3 months.
+Once you have passed, you will be booked onto a prison officer entry level training (POELT) course.
 Providing you pass your POELT course you will begin working in your allocated establishment.